ThanhAnPham/pyxudeconv/README.md

 ````

 ## Simulation
+#ToDo

-The file `simulate.py`can simulate measurements obtained from a phantom defined by `--phantom your_phantom_file` convolved with a PSF defined by `--psfpath your_psf_file`.
+The function `simulate`can simulate measurements obtained from a phantom defined by `--phantom your_phantom_file` convolved with a PSF defined by `--psfpath your_psf_file`.
 Future releases may change the organisation of the simulation part.

 ## Contributing